Marius1311/Cubic-Subproblem/README.md

 If you are interested in the full document then please do not hesitate to contact me via E-Mail: marius.lange@t-online.de

-The MATLAB implementation provided here, considers the subproblem which is typicially encountered in a Cubic Regularisation-type algortihm.
+The MATLAB implementation provided here considers the subproblem which is typicially encountered in a Cubic Regularisation-type algortihm.
 It contains MATLAB functions to create, solve and visualise the cubic subproblem (CSP).
 The main functions are:

 ## Create_Problem.m
 Creates a CSP of given dimension and condition number.
 More options are possible, such as positive definiteness, hard-case, etc.